notionparallax/blog/_posts/2016-01-06-time-factors.md

 [^16]: maybe we're not, but nobody ever admits to it.
 Some of history's most famous people didn't work crazy hours.
 E.g. Descartes's laziness was legendary!:

-[^17]: which is odd in a fully metric society, surely you'd be <em>putting in the hard meters</em>?].
-You just need to do the hours to show your love for the work.
-People feel that they have a responsibility to the project and that translates into doing extra work on their own time.[1. in the spirit of keeping my opinions to the footnotes: I think that this is really dangerous.
+[^17]: which is odd in a fully metric society, surely you'd be <em>putting in the hard meters</em>?

+[^17a]: in the spirit of keeping my opinions to the footnotes: I think that this is really dangerous.
 It sets a precedent that if you are unable to put in extra time because of commitments to family or something like that, then you aren't as valuable.
 This seems completely at odds with the cultural change that organisations like <a href="http://archiparlour.org/">Parlour</a> are trying to bring about.
 More selfishly, if the reason you are working longer hours isn't because you did something wrong and are fixing it, then it's probably a project resourcing error.
 As I've said above, the MMM idea that more people means less work done doesn't apply any more.